averaldofh/csv_to_mp3/README.md

 To get a csv file from a spotify playlist use the website https://watsonbox.github.io/exportify/ put it in the script folder and rename it to songs.csv. no changes required
+ - OR -
+you can simply create a csv file with two columns named 'Track Name' and 'Artist Name'.
+In case there is duplicates for the track name, only 1 will be downloaded.

 ### *Description:* ###